openstack-gitops/rhoso-gitops/README.md

 An implementation of Red Hat GitOps (GitOps, ArgoCD) for managing the deployment of Red Hat OpenStack Services for OpenShift (RHOSO).

+**WARNING**: _Contents of this repository are a work in progress and not yet ready for usage in a production environment.
+The organization or contents of this repository may change drastically at any time._

 ## Repository Layout

 * `applications/`